-Your Profit & Loss Statement (previously referred to as Income Statement) has been restructured a little but is still the place to be to reference your total income and expenses for a selected period.
+Your Profit & Loss Statement (previously referred to as the Income Statement) has been restructured a little but is still the place to be to reference your total income and expenses for a selected period.

 Total Income, Cost of Goods Sold, and Operating Expenses now appear at the top of the report along with the Net Profit for the date range you have selected.
 When you first generate the report, you’ll see the summary version up top, which gives you a simple breakdown of your total income, minus total cost of goods sold, minus total operating expenses, generating the net profit total.

 The report itself will now automatically calculate your gross and net profit margins for the reporting period.
 Clicking on Show Details will expand each section to show your income and expenses broken down by account.